Welcome to my collection of decluttering and feng shui examples and ideas!

 EXAMPLE 2: THE DRAWER OF DEATH

-This drawer was seemingly stuck shut and remained unused for the first 13 years of moving in.
+This drawer was seemingly stuck shut and remained unused for the first 13 years after moving in to our home (2006).

 My dad helped get it operating around 2019, but it would fall off the tracks if pulled out too far.
 Despite the fear of broken toes or worse, I named it the “Drawer of Death," and we continued to use it to hold kitchen utensils (really poor judgment, I admit).